 The other cool side of this job, which usually goes unsaid, is the thrill I get when I see my 8 year old have a ball as he learns how to ascend fixed lines.

 With the beginning of summer and the summer solstice, our interpretive guiding moved into full swing.
-Our evening walks at Big Meadows in Shenandoah National Park have been popular with people from around the world.
+Our evening walks at Big Mead

 As summer progressed we made a shift in our programming.
 Our mountain guides worked virtually daily in Shenandoah National Park(See Chad's SMG blog), the Teamlink staff worked with corporate groups from the the Pacific to the Atlantic, and our Teamlink youth programs hit the trail for therapeutic, recreational, adventure and educational purposes.